albertojorge1983/aj-validator/README.md

 Validator | Parameter | Description
 --------- | --------- | -----------
-required  | none      | The field under validation must be present in the input data and not empty. email     | none      | The field under validation must be formatted as an e-mail address.
+required  | none      | The field under validation must be present in the input data and not empty email     | none      | The field under validation must be formatted as an e-mail address max       | integer   | The field under validation must be less than or equal to a maximum value min       | integer   | The field under validation must have a minimum value json      | none      | The field under validation must be a valid JSON string url       | none      | The field under validation must be a valid URL date      | none      | The field under validation must be a valid date according to javascript Date object integer   | none      | The field under validation must be an integer